bsarikaya/sensing/sensps.md

 on the evolution of Wi-Fi technology and on investigations in opportunistic applications of Wi-Fi signals for gesture and motion detection.

+{{Henning2}} is investigating geospatial access control for IoT.
+There are attribute, role and identity based, time based and geospatial access control techniques.
+Real-world IoT access control policies will be a combination of all three, leading to powerful access control techniques to use in practice such as in university campus.
+Such access control or authorization techniques will likely be used in conjunction with Hardware Based Authentication.

 Other notable literature includes {{Al-Qaness}} on the so-called device-free CSI-based Wi-Fi sensing mechanism, {{Pahlavan}} using Wi-Fi